awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

  To let customers search for any available product, its produce category, and the associated store department, you can expose a single method of `GET /{proxy+}` with read\-only permissions\.
 Similarly, to allow a supervisor to update the `produce` department's inventory, you can set up another single method of `PUT /produce/{proxy+}` with read/write permissions\.
 To allow a cashier to update the running total of a vegetable, you can set up a `POST /produce/vegetables/{proxy+}` method with read/write permissions\.
 To let a store manager perform any possible action on any available product, the online store developer can expose the `ANY /{proxy+}` method with read/write permissions\.
 In any case, at run time, the customer or the employee must select a particular product of a given type in a chosen department, a specific produce category in a chosen department, or a specific department\.

-For more information about setting up API Gateway proxy integrations, see [Set up a Proxy Integration with a Proxy Resource](api-gateway-set-up-simple-proxy.md)\.
+For more information about setting up API Gateway proxy integrations, see [Set up a proxy integration with a proxy resource](api-gateway-set-up-simple-proxy.md)\.

  Proxy integration requires that the client have more detailed knowledge of the backend requirements\.
 Therefore, to ensure optimal app performance and user experience, the backend developer must communicate clearly to the client developer the requirements of the backend, and provide a robust error feedback mechanism when the requirements are not met\.

-## Support for Multi\-Value Headers and Query String Parameters<a name="apigateway-multivalue-headers-and-parameters"></a>
+## Support for multi\-value headers and query string parameters<a name="apigateway-multivalue-headers-and-parameters"></a>

 API Gateway supports multiple headers and query string parameters that have the same name\.
 Multi\-value headers as well as single\-value headers and parameters can be combined in the same requests and responses\.
-For more information, see [Input Format of a Lambda Function for Proxy Integration](#api-gateway-simple-proxy-for-lambda-input-format) and [Output Format of a Lambda Function for Proxy Integration](#api-gateway-simple-proxy-for-lambda-output-format)\.
+For more information, see [Input format of a Lambda function for proxy integration](#api-gateway-simple-proxy-for-lambda-input-format) and [Output format of a Lambda function for proxy integration](#api-gateway-simple-proxy-for-lambda-output-format)\.

-## Set up a Proxy Resource with Lambda Proxy Integration<a name="api-gateway-set-up-lambda-proxy-integration-on-proxy-resource"></a>
+## Set up a proxy resource with Lambda proxy integration<a name="api-gateway-set-up-lambda-proxy-integration-on-proxy-resource"></a>

 To set up a proxy resource with the Lambda proxy integration type, create an API resource with a greedy path parameter \(for example, `/parent/{proxy+}`\) and integrate this resource with a Lambda function backend \(for example, `arn:aws:lambda:us-west-2:123456789012:function:SimpleLambda4ProxyResource`\) on the `ANY` method\.
 The greedy path parameter must be at the end of the API resource path\.
 As with a non\-proxy resource, you can set up the proxy resource by using the API Gateway console, importing an OpenAPI definition file, or calling the API Gateway REST API directly\.